dmc0204/Rodran/README.md

 Environment:

 For Windows Users -
-	Interactive Web interface requires a PHP services.
+	The Interactive Web Interface demo requires a PHP services.
 If the page is hosted locally, the localhost must have
 	some kind of PHP backend.

 	This demo was executed locally, on a Windows 10 host using Chrome Browser, MySQL Community Edition and xAMPP